-One of the hottest topics right now in web development is accessibility and for good reason.
+One of the hottest topics right now in web development and at Matchfire is accessibility and for good reason.
 As designers and developers, we can create the coolest most visually stunning experiences on the web, but if the information is not available or the site is not functional to some users, then we’re doing our clients and ourselves a disservice.

 A wise person once said, “With great power, there must also come great responsibility,” and those words ring truer now than ever before in a world where web developers can create almost anything a designer throws at them.
 In creating these amazing experiences it is imperative that every user in our audience is considered — and it is our responsibility as designers and developers to ensure we are not excluding any of our users from experiencing our creations.